Sutera Harbour (Sutera Harbor) in Kota Kinabalu City

 (Manukan Island, Mamutik Island, Sapi Island, Gaya Island – Base Camp)

-They have fixed schedule to these islands.
-The fee of return boat transfer is RM65 (≈US$19.50) for Adult and RM40 (≈US$12) for Child (12 & below), which includes 10% service tax.
-You can purchase optional items such as picnic box for RM50 (≈US$15) and snorkel gears.
+They have a fixed schedule for these islands.
 You may download the brochure of Island Transfer Services for details.
-They are willing to provide extra service such as sending you to the best spot for snorkeling.
+They are willing to provide extra service, such as sending you to the best spot for snorkeling.

 jetty of STAR Marina